• Skip to primary navigation

 Index

-Spanish DELE A2: A couple info
+Spanish DELE A2: A Couple Info

 I suppose you already know something about the DELE A2, but just in case, let me clarify a couple of points.

-These are certificates proving your knowledge of Spanish, granted by the Instituto Cervantes in cooperation with the University of Salamanca, on behalf of the Ministry of Education of Spain.
+DELE is an acronym for Diploma de Español como Lengua Extranjera: these are certificates proving your knowledge of Spanish, granted by the Instituto Cervantes in cooperation with the University of Salamanca, on behalf of the Ministry of Education of Spain.

-So, the University of Salamanca creates and corrects (part of) the exam.
+So, the University of Salamanca creates and corrects (part of) the exam, while the Instituto Cervantes is the ambassador of the Spanish language worldwide:

-- it promotes the teaching of Spanish,
+• It promotes the teaching of Spanish,

-- handles the exams abroad,
+• handles the exams abroad,

-- organizes Spanish courses,
+• organizes Spanish courses,

-- is broadly speaking a point of reference for Spanish and Hispanic cultures, Spain’s regional languages and Judeo-Spanish or ladino.
+• is, broadly speaking, a point of reference for Spanish and Hispanic cultures, Spain’s regional languages and Judeo-Spanish or ladino.

 As per the Common European Framework of Reference for Languages (CEFRL), DELE qualifications are available in six levels: A1 (the most basic), A2, B1, B2, C1 and C2 (the most advanced).